cs3157-borowski/guides/ssh.md

-# SSHing into bb
+# SSHing into bsb

 Are you tired of entering your password to log into bsb?
-If so, you’ll want to set up your SSH keys so that you can authenticate without a password.
+If so, you’ll want to set up SSH keys to authenticate without a password.
 This is highly recommended.

 First, if you haven’t already, generate an Ed25519 key pair on your local machine and add it to your ssh-agent following this [excellent guide by GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 And while you’re at it, [add your key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 This is necessary for authenticating with GitHub since it no longer supports authenticating over HTTPS.